 May the King answer us when we call.

 a.
-They have bowed down and fallen; but we have risen and stand upright: David’s trust in God could be justified on many grounds, but one of those was simply pragmatic grounds – trusting in God works, and David saw it.
+They have bowed down and fallen; but we have risen and stand upright: David’s trust in God could be justified on many grounds, but one of those was the simple truth that David found that trusting God works, he learned that this faith leads to success.
 Those who trusted in chariots and horses have bowed down and fallen.
-Those who remembered the name of the LORDhave risen and stand upright.
+Those who remembered the name of the LORD have risen and stand upright.

 b.
 Save, LORD!
 May the King answer us when we call: The rescue David confidently sang of had not completely come.
 He still needed to cry out, “Save, LORD!”
 He still had his trust in the anticipated answer of the LORD.